Johnsonbros/Zeke/replit.md

   - **Proactive Task Follow-up**: Daily 8 AM SMS check-in with overdue/upcoming tasks and AI-generated action suggestions
   - **Multi-step Reminder Sequences**: Create linked reminders at intervals like "1 week, 1 day, 1 hour before" an event
 - **Tooling**: Integrates various AI tools for communication (SMS), task management, calendar (Google Calendar), weather, web search (Perplexity), file operations, and Limitless pendant lifelogs.
 - **Limitless Pendant Integration**: Connects to the Limitless API to access and semantically search recorded conversations from the user's wearable device.
+The SMS agent is REQUIRED to use these tools when asked about today's activity, conversations, or anything in lifelogs.
 Includes:
-  - `get_lifelog_overview`: ALWAYS use first when user asks about lifelog data - shows available data across today, yesterday, and last 7 days with the most recent recording age.
+  - `get_lifelog_overview`: MANDATORY first call when user asks about lifelog data - shows available data across today, yesterday, and last 7 days with the most recent recording age.
   - `search_lifelogs`: Semantic + keyword search across all available lifelog data.
   - `get_recent_lifelogs`: Get conversations from last N hours (default 24, use 48-72 for broader searches).
   - `get_lifelog_context`: Get relevant excerpts for a topic (searches last 72 hours).